potassco/fastlane/docs/implementation/lns.md

         # general options
         solver: Solver = ClingoSolver()             # Solver to be used
-        seed: Optional[int] = None                  # Seed used for both solving and random relaxation
+        seed: Optional[int] = None                  # Seed used for both solving and random destruction
         time_limit: Optional[int] = None            # Overall time limit for the search in seconds
         max_steps: Optional[int] = None             # Step limit for the search
         status_interval: int = 50                   # Interval in steps for logging the current status